alexpeppino/goatplayer/release/README.md

 This is the release version of the source code.

-Static library libtag is needed.
+To build this code, static library libtag is needed.